verygoodplugins/wp-fusion-lite/readme.txt

 In addition to syncing data with your CRM, WP Fusion also includes many options for [protecting your WordPress content based on CRM tags](https://wpfusion.com/documentation/getting-started/access-control/?utm_campaign=free-plugin&utm_source=wp-org), and triggering changes in membership level or course enrollments based on CRM automations.
 This generally isn’t possible with Zapier because Zapier is configured via zapier.com, not inside your WordPress dashboard.

+= Why are your version numbers so funny? =

+WP Fusion Lite is a copy of the Pro WP Fusion plugin, with support for third-party plugins removed.
+Each time we release a Lite update, it brings it up to date with the latest version of the Pro plugin.
+For the full details [see the changelog on our site](https://wpfusion.com/documentation/faq/changelog/?utm_campaign=free-plugin&utm_source=wp-org).

 = Can I disable the upgrade nags? =

 WP Fusion Lite has a few banners on the settings pages with additional info about the features available in the Pro version.